-Note: A stepchild born outside the United States cannot derive U.S. citizenship by virtue of his or her relationship to a nonadoptive stepparent.
-Therefore, if Gina in the example above were a U.S. Citizen, she would still need to file an I-130 petition on behalf of Soledad, who could then become a lawful permanent resident.
+NOTE: A stepchild born outside the United States cannot derive U.S. citizenship by virtue of his or her relationship to a nonadoptive stepparent.
+16 Therefore, if Gina in the example above were a U.S. Citizen, she would still need to file an I-130 petition on behalf of Soledad, who could then become a lawful permanent resident.

 Adopted Children Generally.
-Children who are adopted while under the age of 16 and have been residing with and in the legal custody of the adoptive parents for at least two years may qualify as children under the Act.
-19 There are two exceptions to these requirements.
+Children who are adopted while under the age of 16 and have been residing with and in the legal custody of the adoptive parents for at least two years may qualify as children under the Act.17 The two years residing together and two years legal custody requirements do not need to be fulfilled at the same time.
+In addition, the burden is placed on the parent to establish primary parental control during the two-year period of joint residence.18

+There are two exceptions to these requirements.